leaflabs/leaflabs-docs/source/hardware/maple-ret6.rst

 .. _maple-ret6-barrel-jack:

-* **Barrel jack power supply voltage mistake**: The silkscreen next to the barrel jack connector incorrectly indicates that up to an 18 V input voltage is allowed.  **We do not recommend exceeding 12 V**.

-  See this :ref:`Maple erratum <maple-barrel-jack>` for more information.
+* **Barrel jack power supply voltage mistake**: The acceptable voltage range given next to the barrel jack on the Maple RET6 is **incorrect**.
+The given range is 7V — 18V.
+In fact, **18V is too high** and should not be supplied to your board.
+The original voltage regulators used on the Maple were rated up to 18V.
+However, the voltage regulators on current Maple Revs are rated up to only 16V, and due to the current draw requirements of the board, operate properly only up to 12V.
+The recommended maximum voltage you should apply is **12V**, and potentially even lower depending upon the current draw requirements of the application.
+Please see :ref:`Power Regulation on the Maple <maple-power-regulation>` for more information.

 * **Power supply marketing mistake**: We originally sold the Maple